STIPS Tutorials

 Visualization of the Example PSF

-We will now insert this PSF into the astronomical scene defined in Example #2.
-The collapsed code box below repeats the code required to generate the astronomical scene from Example #2 for completeness.
+We will now insert an artificial star into the astronomical scene defined in Example #2.
+For convenience, we provide the code used in Example #2 to generate the astronomical scene in the expandable box below.

 STIPS Code from Example#2